-The table of Sama de late Platforman is located in the Permo-Transac marble of a his Clabaco Gordo) in the Tome Plactnece treenting of Murcia, Speciment State Shall be selected from the September State Shall be selected from the Medical Control of the Medical England of the Medical Control of the Medical England of the Medical Control of the Medical England of the Medical Control of the in 2011, two loadent mandbles were recovered from within a single spi-ch on trick) of the second stratigraphic unit and in close association.
-Jestino 9.5 m2, These deposits are dated to MSS, Seleviero 125.000 and 60.000 years ago (Walker et al., 2012).
-Later sorting of streemed materials treveled three insident motians of stimute morphology from the same 0.25 m2 spt.
-These five specimens are considered better, and a faconomic allocation is proposed.
+In 2011, two rodent mandibles were recovered from within a single spit (5 cm thick) of the second stratigraphic unit and in close association (within 0.25 m2).
+These deposits are dated to Mits 5, between 125,000 and 60,000 years ago (Walker et al., 2012).
+Later sorting of screened materials revealed three isolated molars of similar morphology from the same 0.25 m2 spit.
+These five specimens are considered herein, and a taxonomic allocation is proposed.